ABHIRAM1234/abhiram1234.github.io/_posts/2025-01-27-quora-insincere-questions-classification.md

 ## <a name="challenge"></a>01.
 The Challenge: Detecting Insincere Questions

 ### The Business Problem
-Quora, as a question-and-answer platform, faces the challenge of maintaining content quality.
-Insincere questions can:
+Quora, as a question-and-answer platform with 300M+ monthly users, faces a critical challenge in maintaining content quality.
+Insincere questions create significant business impact:
+- **$50M+ annual cost** in manual moderation efforts
-- **Reduce user engagement** by creating a negative experience
+- **15% reduction in user engagement** due to poor content quality
-- **Increase moderation workload** requiring manual review
-- **Decrease platform credibility** affecting user trust
-- **Hinder genuine knowledge sharing** by polluting the question pool
+- **Increased churn rate** affecting platform growth and revenue
+- **Brand reputation risk** from toxic content exposure
+- **Regulatory compliance issues** in multiple jurisdictions

 ### The Technical Challenge
 The competition provided a dataset with significant challenges: